jameswilliams1/FactoryWebApp/README.md

   }
 }
 ```
+Any errors in any part of the data will cause the full DB session to rollback.
 ## Testing
 If the virtual environment is installed in a folder named ```venv``` in the application root, run the tests by doing:
 ```> test```